lucastrschneider/pr-dependant/README.md

-# pr-dependant
+# pr-downstream

-This repository is used to test the GitHub Actions workflow from [pr-dependency](https://github.com/lucastrschneider/pr-dependency) that check tasklists items which are references to merged PRs.
+This repository is used to test the GitHub Actions workflow from [pr-upstream](https://github.com/lucastrschneider/pr-upstream) that check tasklists items which are references to merged PRs.